 The Supreme Court's decision in Dobbs v.
 Jackson's Women's Health that was announced Friday morning, June 24th, overturned Roe v.
 Wade.
-It ended the right of reproductive choice for women.
-This is especially devastating to the freedom of Black women.
-Although a woman's right to control her own reproduction continues to exist in some state law, 26 states have already put laws in place to completely end a woman's right to choose.
+It ended the right of reproductive choice for people.
+This is especially devastating to the freedom of Black people.
+Although a person's right to control their own reproduction continues to exist in some state law, 26 states have already put laws in place to completely end a person's right to choose.